provrb/Logicgate-Rootkit/docs/README.md

 DLL hijacking is a vulnerability where an application loads a malicious DLL rather than the intended DLL and thus can execute malicious code in the background while everything appears normal to the user.

-Now why does this work is the question.
+Now the question is why does this work?

 When an application loads a DLL, Windows searches four different regions in this order to find a DLL matching the requested name:
 1. The directory the application is in